sw21-tug/Team_28/README.md

 * Pedometer
 * SOS message

-In long terms The Hiker app tries to provide a useful app that will rise the awareness of the user regarding its environment and provides information around users ambient.
+In long terms The Hiker app tries to provide a useful app that will rise the awareness of the user regarding its environment and provides information about users ambient.

 ![MobileApp1](https://user-images.githubusercontent.com/79966516/114615879-7ec0c980-9ca6-11eb-85ac-ba26860b4a15.PNG)